 #3 - Have a little fish: Fish, as well as being rich in Omega-3 fatty acids, is a great source of vitamin D. The best types of fish to go for are usually salmon, mackerel, canned trout or canned tuna – the oilier, the better!
 Try to incorporate more of these into your diet, especially during the colder, winter months when sunlight is sparse.
 If you can stomach it and endure the taste, cod liver oil is also saturated with vitamin D, with just one tablespoon containing more than twice of your daily vitamin D allowance!

-#4 - Eat your eggs: Who doesn’t enjoy a good omelette or a dunking some toast into a soft-boiled egg?
-The good news is that eggs, or rather egg-yolk, are a brilliant way of injecting some vitamin D into your diet.
+#4 - Eat your eggs: The good news is that eggs, or rather egg-yolk, are a brilliant way of injecting some vitamin D into your diet.
 Although one portion isn’t likely to give you your daily amount, if you integrate eggs into your diet alongside other vitamin D rich foodstuffs, it can go a long way towards getting you up to speed on your daily intake.